natalieagus/50002-2022/_notes/i_betacpu.md

 * The address of the register to write into is determined by the 5-bit input supplied at the `WA` port.

 #### The Write Enable Signal
-Recall that a register / D Flip-Flop "captures" a new input at each CLK rise, and is able to maintain that **stable** value for the period of the CLK.
+Recall that a register / D Flip-Flop "captures" a NEW input at each CLK rise, and is able to maintain that **stable** value for the period of the CLK.

 However, in practice, we might not want our register to "capture" new input all the time, but only on certain moments.
 Therefore, there exist a `WE` signal such that: